aLeadPencil/sta141c/README.md

 ## Project
 * Processing of 60 GB of Federal Government Transaction Records Using Bash
-* EDA of Transactions That Related to Education
+* EDA of Transactions That Are Related to Education
 * Interactive Visualizations of Data
 * Fitting Linear Regression Models of Spending
 * project data files: https://www.dropbox.com/sh/ya4f9pljej8dbsw/AADgmzFOEM0sdeSiLEBhkKmCa?dl=0